tee3/boost-build-ti/example/README.rst

 This directory contains an example project comprised of a ``Jamroot`` and a ``project-config.jam`` along with several source files.
-It builds several targets (``exe``, ``lib``, ``run``, etc.) to show the functionality of the TMS320 toolsets.
+It builds several targets (``exe``, ``lib``, ``run``, etc.) to show the functionality of the toolsets.

 Usage
 -----

-To run this example for the TMS320C6000 TMS320C64x+ processing defaulting the rest of the build parameters, run the following command.
+To run this example for a specific set of properties, run using Boost.Build as normally.
+For example, run the following command to build for the TMS320C6000 TMS320C64x+ processor, linking statically, and defaulting the rest of the build parameters.

 ::